bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/high-availability-multi-sid.md

 The high-level procedure is as follows:

 1. [Install the SAP first cluster node][sap-ha-guide-9.1.2].
- In this step, you are installing SAP with a high-availability ASCS/SCS instance on the **EXISTING WSFC cluster node 1**.
+   In this step, you are installing SAP with a high-availability ASCS/SCS instance on the <strong>EXISTING WSFC cluster node 1</strong>.

 2. [Modify the SAP profile of the ASCS/SCS instance][sap-ha-guide-9.1.3].

 3. [Configure a probe port][sap-ha-guide-9.1.4].
    In this step, you are configuring an SAP cluster resource SAP-SID2-IP probe port by using PowerShell.
 Execute this configuration on one of the SAP ASCS/SCS cluster nodes.

 4. [Install the database instance][sap-ha-guide-9.2].
    In this step, you are installing DBMS on a dedicated WSFC cluster.

 5. [Install the second cluster node][sap-ha-guide-9.3].
    In this step, you are installing SAP with a high-availability ASCS/SCS instance on the existing WSFC cluster node 2.

 6. Open Windows Firewall ports for the SAP ASCS/SCS instance and ProbePort.
    On both cluster nodes that are used for SAP ASCS/SCS instances, you are opening all Windows Firewall ports that are used by SAP ASCS/SCS.
 These ports are listed in the [guide for high-availability SAP NetWeaver on Windows VMs][sap-ha-guide-8.8].
    Also open the Azure internal load balancer probe port, which is 62350 in our scenario.

 7. [Change the start type of the SAP ERS Windows service instance][sap-ha-guide-9.4].